Have you ever struggled with understanding the Bible at times? Peter, in his day, even had challenges understanding the

 in his hand, adding some sanctified spittle to it, applying the paste to the eyes

-continents, in three languages (Hebrew, Aramaic, and Koine Greek), and forty
+languages (Hebrew, Aramaic, and Koine Greek) along with forty writers of various backgrounds.

 Lest we forget, the Word of God